Ganesha2282882/bsh/README.md

 NOTE: If an error with the shell has occurred, it will logout automatically.

 My very own Linux shell called BSH (Brahma Shell).

+Because it uses just a Python interpreter, it might actually run on Windows!
 ## Installation
 ### Just copy the script:
 ```bash